An opinion/editorial piece by Michelle Lindstrom

 I have yet to make it over to Australia to visit him or the country.
 It’s a continent, isn’t it?
 Crap, I hate geography.

-Having grown up in a small factory town in the north of England, my parents were both one of nine children and also both started smoking, I believe, before their ages hit double digits.
+My parents grew up in a small factory town in the north of England and were both one of nine children.
+They also both started smoking, I believe, before their ages hit double digits.
 It was another world and time ago that I hear tidbits of every now and then when one of my parents chooses to reminisce.
 But I wouldn’t say I was ever forced to sit through too many “When I was young … or when I was your age …” type of stories.
 I sometimes wish they had “bored” us with a few more.

 And yes, the note about smoking for roughly six decades is definitely foreshadowing to my dad’s current state of health.
 With him being so far away and limiting what information is given to us kids, I am not positive where his true health is at, but his days are numbered.